MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 ### Manually generated payment link

 For several scenarios, it can be useful for you as a merchant to generate a payment link.
-The payment link allows MultiSafepay Control to create a unique transaction that the payment can be matched with.
+The payment link allows the [MultiSafepay Control](https://merchant.multisafepay.com/) to create a unique transaction that the payment can be matched with.

 Examples:

-* A customer wants to adjust an existing order and instead of starting over with a new one, the merchant can generate an adjusted (new) payment link
+* A customer wants to adjust an existing order and instead of starting over with a new one, you can generate an adjusted (new) payment link

-* A merchant creates an order manually for a customer
+* You create an order manually for a customer

-* When MultiSafepay receives a payment with an unmatching amount from a customer, if the merchant accepts it, a payment link needs to be generated manually and emailed to MultiSafepay
+* When MultiSafepay receives a payment with an unmatching amount from a customer, if you accept it, a payment link needs to be generated manually and emailed to MultiSafepay

 * In case of an expired bank transfer payment link.